wp-staging/wp-staging/readme.txt

 = 2.3.8 =
 * Tweak: Lowering default performance settings for more reliability during cloning
 * New: Set WP_CACHE to false in wp-config.php after cloning to prevent log in issues to staging site
+* New: Compatibility mode to skip certain tables from third party plugins from beeing searched & replaced
 * Fix: Do not clone db.php, object-cache.php and advanced-cache.php
+* Fix: Show error message if ajax requests fail for any reason

 = 2.3.7 =